 Focus and Scope

-Irish Forestry publishes high quality articles and reviews covering all aspects of research, practice, history, policy and related areas of interest primarily to forestry in Ireland.
+Irish Forestry publishes high quality, open access articles and reviews covering all aspects of research, practice, history, policy and related areas of interest primarily to forestry in Ireland.
 Since the readership is largely composed of professional foresters, the Journal particularly welcomes general and review papers covering topical issues of relevance to Irish forestry.
 The Journal also welcomes papers from international authors.
 The aim of the journal is to provide information that promotes the sustainable development of forests and woodlands.
 The Journal also seeks to foster tree cultures and traditions.

 Peer Review Process